electron/llm/README.md

 This module makes it easy for developers to prototype local-first applications interacting with local large language models (LLMs).

 It aims for an API surface similar to Chromium's `window.AI` API, except that you can supply any GGUF model.
 Under the hood, `@electron/llm` makes use of [node-llama-cpp](https://github.com/withcatai/node-llama-cpp).
-Our goal is to make use of native LLM capabilities in Electron
-_easier_ than if you consumed a Llama.cpp implementation directly - but not more feature-rich.
+Our goal is to make use of native LLM capabilities in Electron _easier_ than if you consumed a Llama.cpp implementation directly - but not more feature-rich.

-This module is currently experimental.
-We don't know yet whether the Electron maintainers will continue to invest in this area.
+`@electron/llm` is an experimental package.
+The Electron maintainers are exploring different ways to support and enable developers interested in running language models locally - and this package is just one of the potential avenues we're exploring.
+It's possible that we'll go in a different direction.
+Before using this package in a production app, be aware that you might have to migrate to something else!

 # Quick Start